VUEngine/VBDE/readme.txt

     various VBDE batch scripts.
 Although being aimed at web development, PHPStorm, being based on the great IDEA IDE, works like a charm for VB development, too.
-There's also a C specific version of IDEA, called C-Lion, which you might want to try.
+There's also a C specific version of IDEA, called C-Lion, which might work even better.
 As a free alternative, Eclipse is very well suited, too.